daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \underline{Uncertainty (basic concepts, EU, risk aversion, investment choices) (NS ch.
 4; supplements on finance)}

 We make many decisions without knowing exactly what the consequence of each choice will be.
 Economists typically model this using the "expected utility" framework.

-A warning: students often get this concept wrong, so be careful.
+\textcolor{red}{A warning}: students often get this concept wrong, so be careful.
 Expected utility is not the same as 'expected monetary value'; and this allows EU to embody risk aversion.

 \underline{Game theory; experimental evidence on this (NS ch.
 5, supplements)}